2010 Tonight Show conflict: Aftermath

 On February 13, 2015, Robert Smigel appeared in character as Triumph the Insult Comic Dog on The Tonight Show Starring Jimmy Fallon to promote The Jack and Triumph Show.
+During the interview, he joked about the conflict to a visibly nervous Fallon: "Listen, we love NBC.
+NBC... we kid, you know?
+NBC will always be the place where Jack and I got our start.
+And where they fucked Conan."

 As the controversy grew distant with time, formal acknowledgement of O'Brien's lengthy career at NBC became more common by the network.
 In 2017, mention was made of the host in NBC's 90th Anniversary Special, and a display for him among all Tonight Show hosts appears in the ride queue of the Race Through New York Starring Jimmy Fallon theme park attraction at Universal Studios Florida.

 In conjunction with his 25th anniversary as a late-night host, it was announced that O'Brien, TBS and NBC had come to an arrangement that would allow the entirety of O'Brien's late night archive (with the exception of musical performances, which posed music licensing issues), totaling over four thousand episodes, to become available in January 2019 via a state-of-the-art website dubbed "Conan 25".
 The launch would have marked the first time O'Brien's NBC programs were made legally available since The Tonight Show conflict.
 On June 15, 2021, in one of the final episodes of Conan, guest Martin Short alluded to the controversy by asking O'Brien if his to-be-announced guest for the final week was going to be Leno.
-After a surprised reaction from the audience and laughter from O'Brien and Richter, O'Brien jokingly responds that they asked Leno, but he wouldn't pick up the phone.
+After a surprised prolonged reaction from the audience and laughter from O'Brien and Richter, O'Brien joked, "I keep calling; I keep calling him and he doesn't answer.
+Someone's like, [using Jay Leno impersonation voice] "eh he's not here right now."

+O'Brien made his first appearance on The Tonight Show Starring Jimmy Fallon on April 9, 2024, 14 years after the end of his tenure.